iyinraphael/GenesysConversationAPI/readME.md

 - **Genesys Cloud .NET SDK**: A powerful tool to interact with Genesys Cloud APIs using .NET.
 - **WebSocket Technology**: Provides real-time updates for ongoing queue interactions.
 - **Queue Notifications**: The subscription mechanism for receiving updates on specific queue events.
+Enterprise organization with .NET applications.
+Shows the ease of using the Genesys .NET SDK for Notification API and Analytics API
 ## Prerequisites

 ### Specialized Knowledge